Florida Recount Laws

 The close vote margin for Florida elections is less than or equal to 0.5% of the total votes cast for a given office or measure.
 These recounts are initiated automatically by election officials.
 The law specifies that candidates, including candidates for retention to a judicial office, and ballot measures are all subject to recounts.
 Both primary and general elections are eligible for recounts.
 The candidate or candidates who are defeated by the close-vote margin may waive the recount if a request is made in writing to the canvassing board.
 Section 102.141(7).

-As noted above, the close-vote margin first initiates a retabulation of paper ballots.
+As noted in the counting methods above, the close-vote margin first initiates a retabulation of the paper ballots.
 If the retabulation results in a vote margin that is less than or equal to 0.25%, a hand recount is conducted.
 However, the hand recount is only for those ballots containing undervotes or overvotes, and is required only if the candidate or candidates decline to waive the manual count and the collective total of undervotes and overvotes is enough to alter the result of the election.
 Section 102.166(1).

 Timing: "The returns shall be filed no later than 3 p.m. on the 5th day after any primary election and no later than 3 p.m. on the 9th day after any general election in which a recount was ordered by the Secretary of State."
 Section 102.141(7)(c).

 Statutes specify that recount must be public